Get Planning Permission: 6 Top Tips

 Submitting a planning application needs careful consideration, including well-prepared supporting documents.
 Using professional help to advise you and arrange these reports saves you time and money in the long run.

-and talk to your neighbours
+Top Tip 3 - Know the power of local politics, and talk to your neighbours

 Neighbours' objections can stop an application in its tracks, through complaints and petitions to local councillors and parish councils.